Happy birthday Danny

 Avi the Olympian

-1977 - Future red Avi Cohen played in the Olympics for Israel as they drew 1-1 with France in Montreal.
+1976 - Future red Avi Cohen played in the Olympics for Israel as they drew 1-1 with France in a group game in Montreal.

 Free at last